+There is a biological reason why cats need to sleep a lot.
 All cats, including big ones, are sprinters by nature.
-They only chase their prey for short distances and rest often to gather strength for their next sprint.
-This is partly why cats need to sleep so much and so often.
+They only chase their prey for short distances and often rest to gather strength for their next sprint.

 - Kittens usually spend about 12 hours per day sleeping.

 - Adult cats sleep between 7 and 12 hours per day, but this number can go up to 15 or more.

 - Older cats sleep as much as adult cats as far as the total number of hours.
 However, their sleep is more fragmented.

 - Cats may spend an additional 4 to 8 hours in a “drowsy” state.
 Technically speaking, this isn’t sleeping, but it can appear as such to pet owners.

 So, 7 to 12 hours for adult cats: that’s quite a range, meaning some cats sleep almost twice as much as others.
 Why so?

 Not only because cats are different.
 Time of year, the abundance of prey and possibilities for activities all contribute to changes in the sleep-wake patterns of cats, as well.

 Here are the factors that affect your cat’s sleep the most:

 - Amount of light.
 Cats are extremely responsive to light, just like many creatures on this planet.
 Basically: the more light, the fewer time cats spend sleeping; this includes both natural and artificial light.
 Thus, don’t be surprised when your cat gets more active as the spring approaches—while birdsongs contribute to this, the amount of light is the leading cause.
 This also means that bad weather, such as a cloudy day, can make your cat sleepy.
 This isn’t surprising when we notice how it similarly affects us.